arsduo/batch_api/readme.md

   Errors are caught and recorded appropriately.
 * Send you back the results.

+At both the batch level (processing all requests) and the individual operation request, there is an internal, customizable midleware stack that you can customize to insert additional custom behavior, such as handling authentication or decoding JSON bodies for individual requests (this latter comes pre-included).
+Check out the lib/batch_api/internal_middleware.rb for more information.

 ## To Do

 The core of the Batch API is complete and solid, and so ready to go that it's